-If, within 10 calendar days of the eligibility interview, the applicant has failed to submit the required documentation or to complete the required forms and certifications, the family will be determined to be ineligible.
-The applicant will be notified in writing, and will be given the opportunity to request an informal hearing.
+If, within 10 calendar days 15 business days of the eligibility interview, the applicant has failed to submit the required documentation or to complete the required forms and certifications, the family will be determined to be ineligible.
+The applicant will be notified in writing, and writing and will be given the opportunity to request an informal hearing.